 ps - below are a few moments from the Bible where I believe coffee was in order.

 Most every year around this time I like to share the story of the birth of our first born.
 The birth of each of our children have their own special story, but my son Curtis just had a birthday on February 13th so it is his turn to be remembered in this birth blog.

-Thirty three years ago my wife and I were anxious parents-2-be expecting our first.
+Thirty five years ago my wife and I were anxious parents-2-be expecting our first.
 We had already made a few typical false alarm trips to the hospital (aka Braxton Hicks practice contractions), but on February 13th, 1986 it was the real deal and life would NEVER be the same.